isaac-sim/IsaacLab/docs/source/features/motion_generators.rst

 -  **MPC (OCS2):** A receding horizon control policy based on sequential linear-quadratic (SLQ) programming.
-   It formulates various constraints into a single optimization problem via soft-penalties and uses automatic differentiation to compute derivatives of the system dynamics, constriants and costs.
+   It formulates various constraints into a single optimization problem via soft-penalties and uses automatic differentiation to compute derivatives of the system dynamics, constraints and costs.
 Currently, we support the MPC formulation for end-effector trajectory tracking in fixed-arm and mobile manipulators.
 The formulation considers a kinematic system model with joint limits and self-collision avoidance :cite:p:`mittal2021articulated`.